 - Vast open plains

-May best advice for finding great landscape scenes to paint is to get active.
+My best advice for finding great landscape scenes to paint is to get active.
 You will not find great scenes from the comfort of your home.

 I find most of my painting inspiration from looking back over my photo reel.

 Many of the landscape photos you take will not be any good.
 But some will just hit home with you and give you the inspiration you need to get painting.
+If you need inspiration for painting, check out my reference photo library.

 I would say seascapes are slightly more difficult than landscapes, merely due to the troubles of rendering water.